Audu Maikori: National service

-On 13 February 2012, Audu Maikori was appointed to represent Nigerian Youth as a member of the Presidential Committee on the Subsidy Reinvestment and Empowerment Programme (SURE-P), the committee was formed by President Goodluck Jonathan himself.
+On 13 February 2012, Audu Maikori was appointed to represent the Nigerian Youth as a member of the Presidential Committee on the Subsidy Reinvestment and Empowerment Programme (SURE-P), the committee was formed by President Goodluck Jonathan himself.
 Maikori was the youngest member of the committee.
 He was placed in charge of the Graduate Internship Scheme which under his coordination grew the number of employed interns from 1,800 interns in 2013 to 22,000 interns by January 2015.

 In May 2012 Maikori was elected to serve as a member of the board of COSON.
 Maikori was one of those behind the lobby for the NCC to officially appoint a CMO to collect royalties for songwriters and performers after 13 years of the NCC failing to settle the dispute between the MCSN and PMRS, both de-registered CMOs which had been embroiled in legal battles for supremacy for years.
 His appointment has been lauded as the right step in the right direction by music industry stakeholders.

 Public speaker

 Maikori is also a public speaker and has traveled widely to speak on entrepreneurship and youth development.
 He was a speaker at the M.I.T Legatum Annual conference Visions and Ventures in 2013.
-In 2014 he was invited to speak at the Oxford University African Business conference.
+In 2014 he was invited to speak at the Oxford University African Business Conference.
 In 2016, he was selected as a panelist and moderator at The Global Africa Investment Summit which was hosted by President Paul Kagame in Kigali, Rwanda.
-According to YNaija magazine, Audu is one of the most powerful people's list of 2014 in Nigerian Entertainment in March 2014.
-In October 2015, Audu was appointed the Chairman of the Nigerian Digital Music Monitoring Group, associated with organizations Nigerian Copyright Commission, Nigerian Communications Commission, National Information Technology Development Agency, National Assembly and other relevant bodies to develop specific methods for the implementation of the resolutions of the Summit.
+According to an article published by YNaija magazine in March 2014, Audu is listed as one of the most powerful people in Nigerian Entertainment.
+In October 2015, Audu was appointed the Chairman of the Nigerian Digital Music Monitoring Group, to develop specific methods for the implementation of the resolutions of the Summit.

 Nigerian Idol

-In September 2010, Maikori was made judge for the first season of Nigerian Idol alongside Yinka Davies and Jeffrey Daniel.
+In September 2010, Maikori was made a judge on the first season of Nigerian Idol alongside Yinka Davies and Jeffrey Daniel.
 The show proved to be a ratings success, but a year later he left the series to concentrate on other commitments, and was replaced by singer-publisher Charly Boy.